 All gas and electric customers of Eversource have certain rights and responsibilities.
-This page explains how these apply to you, the customer.
+This page explains how these apply to you.

 Billing rights are also available in Spanish.

 We are thankful for the opportunity to do business with you.
 You may pay your bill by mail or in person at any of our authorized walk-in payment agents.
 You may also pay online.
 Visit the Ways To Pay section for more information on payment options.

 If payment is not received within 28 days of the statement date (i.e., if it is received after the payment due date shown on the top of your bill), you may be charged a late payment charge of one percent of the past-due balance, and face subsequent collection activities.